bhrrc/modernslaveryregistry.org/README.md

 * `modern-slavery-registry` is the name of the application we have configured in Elastic Beanstalk.
 * `profile="msr"` matches the name of the profile created above.
 * `region="eu-west-2"` identifies the region the app has been deployed in.
-* `keyname="aws-eb"` specifies the key pair to use when configuring the EC2 instances.
+* `keyname="modern-slavery-registry"` specifies the key pair to use when configuring the EC2 instances.
 Available key pairs can be found in the AWS web console > EC2  > Network & Security > Key Pairs.

 #### Check that everything is working